prasannjeet/note-nirvana/README.md

     3. Run the command `npm start` to start the frontend server.
     4. The frontend server will start on port 3000.
 Open the browser and navigate to `http://localhost:3000` to view the frontend.
 2. The `backend` folder contains the code for the backend of the application.
 The backend is built using Spring Framework.
 To run the backend, follow the steps below:
+    1. Ensure that `JDK-17` is in your path.
+And `JAVA_HOME` environement variable points to `JDK17`.
+    2. Enusre that `docker` is installed in your computer.
-    1. Open the terminal and navigate to the `backend` folder.
+    3. Open the terminal and navigate to the `backend` folder.
-    2. Run the command `mvn clean install` to build the backend.
+    4. Run the command `mvn clean install` to build the backend.
 It will build the application and create a docker image.
-    3. Run the command `docker-compose up` to start the backend server.
+    5. Navigate to `backend/target`, then run the command `docker-compose up` to start the backend server.

 ### Assignment - 1 : Develop a Web Application
 #### Part 1: Design your web application